- Group Tours

 This way, travelers will still be able to enjoy the hot spring water without worrying about other guests.

-As a standard on all of our Japan tour packages between Tokyo & Kyoto, immerse yourself in Japanese culture with an authentic hot-spring onsen trip.
+As a standard on all of our fully-guided Japan tours packages and holiday vacations between Tokyo & Kyoto, immerse yourself in Japanese culture with an authentic hot-spring onsen trip.
 Enjoy a Japanese-style hotel with a hot-spring for you to enjoy during your vacation.
-For guests with tattoos, some hot-springs may offer private rooms you can use during your vacation.
-Experience a quintessential part of Japanese culture with a visit to a hot-spring in Hakone, Matsuyama, or along the way on a custom Japan tour package!
+For guests with tattoos, some hot-springs may offer private rooms you can use during your travels.
+Experience a quintessential part of Japanese culture with a visit to a hot-spring in Hakone, Matsuyama, Tokyo, Kyoto, or along the way on a custom Japan tour package!